Building community power TO ABOLISH the police state

 The Stop LAPD Spying Coalition is a community group building power toward abolition of the police state.
 We were founded in 2011 and are based at the Los Angeles Community Action Network in Skid Row.

-We hold open community meetings on zoom every Tuesday at 6pm.
+We hold open community meetings every week

 Our Research and Resources

-Defund Surveillance, our campaign to dissect and defund LAPD’s $3.1 billion yearly budget
+Our campaign to dissect and defund LAPD’s $3.1 billion yearly budget

-The Stalker State, an interactive journey through the architecture police use to control us
+An interactive journey through the architecture police use to control us